benstanfish/StaticsPy/README.md

 Simple_Point(beam, P, a)
 `

-Follow the Beam object argument with the load magnitude P and the distance "a" from the left support.
+Follow the Beam object argument with the load magnitude `P` and the distance `a` from the left support.